FireMonkey: Overview

 Due to the framework being cross-platform compatible, the same source code and form design can be used to deploy to the various platforms it supports.
 It natively supports 32-bit and 64-bit executables on Windows, 32-bit executables on macOS, 32-bit and 64-bit executables on iOS, and 32-bit and 64-bit executables on Android.
 FireMonkey includes platform services that adapt the user interface to the correct behavior and appearance on each target platform.

 Since its introduction in XE2, there have been numerous improvements in many areas of the framework and it is being actively developed and improved.
 For example, macOS development is integrated tightly into the IDE, requiring a Mac only for deployment.
 Numerous components such as sensors, touch and GPS have been added, especially useful for those developing mobile apps.
-There have been significant performance and underlying tech improvements, too.
+There have been significant performance and underlying technical improvements, too.

 Features

 Graphics

 FireMonkey uses hardware acceleration when available on Windows, macOS, iOS, and Android.
 Direct2D or OpenGL can be used on Windows Vista, Windows 7, Windows 8 and Windows 10.
 On Windows platforms where Direct2D is not available (Windows XP for example) it falls back to GDI+.
 OpenGL is used on macOS.
 OpenGL ES is used on iOS and Android.